johdcyber/Azure-App-Registration-Risk-Evaluation-Tool/readme.md

    - Creates a risk distribution bar chart with `matplotlib` and embeds it in the HTML report.
    - Uses DataTables to enable an interactive table experience in the HTML report.

 ---

-## Value Proposition

-1. **Security Visibility**
-   - Quickly identifies high-risk permissions (e.g., `Application.ReadWrite.All`, `Directory.ReadWrite.All`).
-   - Highlights expired or soon-to-expire certificates and secrets.

-2. **Proactive Remediation**
-   - Surfaces critical or expiring credentials, allowing teams to update them before they cause production issues or security breaches.
-   - Pinpoints apps that haven’t been updated in a long time or that have overly broad permissions.

-3. **Comprehensive Coverage**
-   - Scans all app registrations, merging multiple sources of permission data and checking credential statuses.
-   - Provides a consolidated view for security and IAM teams to act upon.

-4. **Actionable Reports**
-   - Offers machine-readable CSV and JSON outputs for automated processes.
-   - Delivers an interactive HTML report with search, filter, and sorting capabilities.
-   - Includes a risk distribution chart for quick, at-a-glance insights into overall risk posture.

-Using this tool, Azure AD administrators and security teams can **improve compliance, reduce exposure**, and maintain better oversight of all registered apps, their permissions, and credential hygiene.

----